Kotokaze Kōki: After retirement

 Kotokaze is also a regular commentator on NHK's sumo tournament broadcasts.

 Kotokaze announced on 25 December 2021 that his stable would close following the January 2022 sumo tournament.
 He reached the standard retirement age for an elder of 65 years in April 2022, but was employed for a further five years on a reduced salary as a sanyo or consultant.
+In May 2024, however, he decided not to make use of his full period of re-employment, and took his final retirement at the age of 67.
+He entrusted the management of the elder share Oguruma to his original stable, where it was inherited by former maegashira Kotoekō.

+In November 2024, he made his debut as a tournament commentator on NHK.

 Fighting style

 Kotokaze's most common winning kimarite or technique was overwhelmingly a straightforward yori-kiri or force out, which accounted for over half his wins at sekitori level.
 He favoured hidari-yotsu, or a right hand outside, left hand inside grip on his opponent's mawashi.
 He very rarely employed throwing moves.